 Christine is well-connected with both the international and local legal communities in China.
 She is involved in a number of high-level EU-China IPR discussions between the Ministry of Commerce and the DG Trade of the European Commission in Brussels.
 Christine also participated in meetings with the Supreme People's Court to discuss potential reform to the patent legislation and was frequently quoted by legal publications in China on IPR issues.

-She was recognised as one of the "Top 250 Women in IP" in 2016 and 2017 by Managing IP.
-She was ranked as one of the Patent Stars in 2017 in China by Managing IP and mentioned as one of the top Patent and Trade Mark Prosecution individuals in 2017 by "Euromoney Legal Media Group Asia Women in Business Law Awards".
-She was also recommended in IP in 2018 by Legal 500 Asia Pacific and was mentioned as "Up and Coming" in IP in 2018 by Chambers Asia Pacific.
+She was recognised as one of the "Top 250 Women in IP" in 2016 -2018 by Managing IP.
+She was ranked as one of the Patent Stars in Managing IP consecutively over the last 5 years, and mentioned as one of China's top 50 A-list lawyers from international law firms by China Business Law Journal in 2018.
+Christine was also recommended in IP in 2018 and 2019 by Legal 500 Asia Pacific and was mentioned as "Up and Coming" in IP in 2018 and 2019 by Chambers Asia Pacific.